daormar/debasher/doc/design_doc_resident.md

   It delivers envelopes in the order in which they were sent.
 Business channels carry `DATA` and `BARRIER`; the channels to and from the `Supervisor` carry only `INTERACT`.
+- **source** (fuente): whatever puts `DATA` into an input port of a node without being a node of the program: a person writing into a FIFO, an external program, a test harness.
+A node acts only inside `process_data`, in reaction to what it receives, and never sends on its own initiative (decided 2026-09-21, not yet enforced by the code), so a source is always outside the graph of nodes, and what enters through it is an external input (see "Limits and non-goals").
+The real runs reported here before that date used, as sources, processes written for the run that only sent messages.
+- **root** (raíz): a node that no other node sends `DATA` to.
+Its input ports, if it has any, are control ports or are written from outside the program, by a source.
+It can start a round, and its part of a round closes as soon as it opens, since it has no pending port.
+- **relay** (relé): a node with one input port and one output port whose `process_data` sends on the output what it received on the input, one message out for each message in.
+It is the simplest node that has both an input log and outputs, so tests and measurements use it as the node in the middle; a real node would transform the data, or send zero or several messages per input.
 - **`Supervisor`**: the optional process (0 or 1 per program) that receives heartbeats, relaunches downed nodes and can start rounds.
 It is not itself supervised.